 05.03 Final Qualification Activity.

 An inspector must be certified by the Regional Administrator or Division Director to be completely qualified.
-An examiner must be recommended by a certified Chief examiner and certified by the regional administrator or Director of NRR.Inspector Qualification Board.
-The inspector qualification board used to evaluate how well an individual can integrate and apply inspector competencies to field situations.
+An examiner must be recommended by a certified Chief examiner and certified by the regional administrator or Director of NRR.
+This section does not apply to individuals who are in the RI-CBQ program.
+For individuals who are in the resident inspector training program an inspector must be recommended by a Resident Inspector qualification practical assessment panel and certified by the Regional Administrator or Division Director to be completely qualified as outlined in IMC 1245 Appendix C17.

+Inspector Qualification Board.
+The inspector qualification board is used to evaluate how well an individual can integrate and apply inspector competencies to field situations.
 Upon an individual’s completion of all requirements identified in the qualification journals, an inspector qualification board will confirm that the individual has the necessary knowledge, skills, and attitudes to independently conduct the prescribed NRC inspections.
 The list of knowledge, skills, and attitudes to be assessed by the board is contained in Attachment 2, “Inspector Competencies.”
 A mock board should be used to help prepare the individual for the final qualification board.

 Members.
 A qualification board will consist of at least three members.
 The board should contain a cross-section of knowledgeable staff ranging from a peer-level inspector to a division director.
 Each board will contain a manager of at least the branch chief level.
 The board Chairman shall be at the branch chief level as a minimum but cannot be the individual’s immediate supervisor.
 Whenever practical, the immediate supervisor of the individual seeking qualification should observe the board if the supervisor is not a member of the board.